aleph777/ide/README.md

 ### Tabs

-I used the *centaur-tabs* package from *MELPA*.
-I really like that package, but I have had a number of problems with it.
-I am in the process of returning to the *tabbar* package,  making changes based on this article: https://amitp.blogspot.com/2018/10/emacs-prettier-tabbar.html.
+I use a custom version of the *tabbar* package, making changes based on this article: https://amitp.blogspot.com/2018/10/emacs-prettier-tabbar.html.
+In my custom version of tabbar, I've changed the tabs from being located on the *header-line* to being located on the *tab-line*.

 ### Screenshot